-Parameter Description RF Status Network Mode It specifies the network radio band.
-RF It specifies whether the wireless function of the AP is enabled.
-It specifies the network mode currently enabled by the AP on each radio band.
+Parameter Description RF It specifies whether the wireless function of the AP is enabled.
+RF Status Network Mode It specifies the network mode currently enabled by the AP on each radio band.
 Channel It specifies the current working channel of the AP.
 SSID It specifies the names of all the wireless networks of the AP.
-MAC Address It specifies the physical address of the cornetwork.
-It specifies the physical address of the corresponding wireless network.
-SSID Status Status Security Mode Status It specifies whether or not the corresponding WiFi network is enabled.
+SSID Status MAC Address It specifies the physical address of the corresponding wireless network.
+Status It specifies whether or not the corresponding WiFi network is enabled.
 Security Mode It specifies the security modes of the wireless networks corresponding to the SSIDs of the AP.